kanghq/ChatRobot/readme.md

-# A simple chart robot
+# A simple chat robot

 This is a chart robot collectiong data corpus from tieba.baidu.com, the world's largest chinese forum.